sachin-shivakumar/sachin-shivakumar.github.io/CONTRIBUTING.md

 Contribution/collaboration to existing (or new) projects on the website are welcome.

-Contact me via email.
+Contact me via email at sachin.shivakumar@asu.edu.